 |Food Stall Hawker||National Environment Agency|

 If you’re receiving money from abroad, you’ll need a bank or remittance agency to transfer your money across international borders.
-Banks and remittance agencies like Western Union and Moneygram will typically use a higher exchange rate to convert to Singapore Dollars, and then charge an administrative fee on top of it.
+Banks and remittance agencies like Western Union and Moneygram will typically use a higher exchange rate to convert to Singapore Dollars, and charge an administrative fee on top of it.
+Which is why it's good to consider alternatives like Wise.

 Income from freelance work is taxable in Singapore, and the rates depend on the status of your tax residency.
 If you’ve stayed and worked for 183 days or more in the previous year, you’ll be treated as a tax resident and have to pay tax based on a progressive tax rate of between 2% to 22%, depending on income.